-Having extra skin and fat in the natural fold of your upper eyelid is a good indication that you may need eyelid surgery.
+Having extra skin and fat in the natural fold of your upper eyelid is a good indication that you may need blepharoplasty (eyelid surgery).
 Puffy upper and lower eyelids not only make you look older and tired, but the condition can also interfere with your eyesight.

-If you notice puffiness and other signs of aging around your eyes, or if you notice that you struggle to keep your eyes open when you are well-rested, you may benefit from blepharoplasty (eyelid surgery).
-Dr. Killingsworth, Dr. Farber, and their plastic surgery team offer eyelid surgery to patients who want to correct eye imperfections to create a refreshed and youthful appearance.
-Based on your individual signs of aging and facial anatomy, our Atlanta blepharoplasty surgeons may recommend surgery on the upper or lower eyelids.
+If you notice puffiness and other signs of aging around your eyes, or if you notice that you struggle to keep your eyes open when you are well-rested, you may benefit from blepharoplasty.
+Dr. Killingsworth, Dr. Farber, and their plastic surgery team offer blepharoplasty to patients who want to correct eye imperfections to create a refreshed and youthful appearance.
+Based on your individual signs of aging and facial anatomy, our Atlanta blepharoplasty surgeons may recommend the procedure on the upper or lower eyelids.

 Both upper and lower eyelid surgery is offered at Astra Plastic Surgery.
 The goals of blepharoplasty differ slightly based on where correction is needed.

 Atlanta plastic surgeons, Dr. Killingsworth, Dr. Farber, and their plastic surgery team can determine if eyelid surgery is right for you during your consultation at our Atlanta office.
 You should come to your first visit prepared to discuss your medical history, current health status, and your medication regimen (including all of the medicines and supplements you take on a daily basis).

 It is important that you also mention any past eye or vision problems and whether or not you have had LASIK surgery.
 You will be asked to look in the mirror and point out what you wish to change about your eyes and eyelids.
 Our eyelid surgeons will examine your facial anatomy before making a recommendation about what type of blepharoplasty would work best for you.